A short history of nearly nothing

 I've been programming for about ten years.
 Recently I've been more into IT, especially systems administration and automation.

-I've worked at Algoma University since December 2016.
-I was a part-time Research Assistant until August 2017, then I was a part-time IT Help Desk Assistant until December 2017, and now I am on a co-op term as a full-time IT Help Desk Assistant.
+I worked at Algoma University from December 2016 to April 2018.
+I was a part-time Research Assistant until August 2017, then I was a part-time IT Help Desk Assistant until December 2017, then I did a co-op term as a full-time IT Help Desk Assistant until April 2018.

 The projects I worked on as a Research Assistant include:

 - Modelling wireless sensor networks using cellular automata in C++/CUDA to optimize algorithms for preserving sensors' battery life.